yochannah/carpentries.org/pages/core-team-projects.md

 Led by Toby Hodges, the Curriculum Team guides and oversees curriculum development and maintenance and works closely with our Maintainer community and Curriculum Advisor committees.
 François Michonneau and Zhian Kamvar are members of the Curriculum Team.
-Erin Becker previously served on this team.
 Some of the projects the Curriculum Team has embarked on since January 2019 include: updating the format of Maintainer meetings, producing a first draft of a Curriculum Development Handbook, working with the Genomics R Maintainers to make progress towards